Spacemen 3: 1989

 At the beginning of 1989 Spacemen 3 had been one of the "hottest indie bands in England" (Erik Morse) and were gaining the attention of major US record labels.
-However, despite their success in winter 1988–89, their prospects were very different less than a year later.
-The personal and working relationship between Peter Kember and Jason Pierce, still the principal members of the band, would completely disintegrate, leading Spacemen 3 to eventually disband.

 Spacemen 3 used the short break between the UK and European tours in spring 1989 as an opportunity to record a new single.
 Two songs were recorded, at VHF Studios: "Hypnotized", a new song by Pierce, who had recently acquired his own 4-track recorder; and "Just To See You Smile", by Kember.
-The songwriters spent a day's session on each other's song, although Kember's contribution to "Hypnotized" was not ultimately used.
-Kember accused Pierce of copying his sounds; he felt the flutter multi-tap reverb on "Hypnotized" was the same as he had employed on "Honey" and "Let Me Down Gently" on Playing with Fire.
+However, Kember accused Pierce of copying his sounds.

-Whilst Spacemen 3 were on tour in Europe in April–May 1989, manager Gerald Palmer prepared the new single for release.
+Whilst Spacemen 3 were on tour, Palmer prepared the new single for release.
 Without consulting Kember or Pierce, Palmer mastered the tracks, had the sleeve artwork designed, and selected "Hypnotized" for the A-side.
 When Kember found out he was furious; however, Palmer refused to postpone the pressing of the single.
 A resulting feud permanently damaged Kember and Palmer's working relationship.

-When Spacemen 3 returned to England from their European tour at the end of May 1989, there was tension between Kember and Pierce.
 In June, Spacemen 3 played ten UK gigs.
 Initially, Pierce was making his own way to these dates, but when he instead used the tour van there was a bad atmosphere between the two men.

 The single "Hypnotized" was released on 3 July 1989.
 It was their "most anticipated release yet" (Erik Morse) and immediately charted inside the top 10 of the NME and Melody Maker indie charts.
 It was Sounds Single of the Week.
 After two weeks, Hypnotized reached No. 1 on the Melody Maker indie chart, and No. 2 on the NME indie chart (second only to The Stone Roses' "She Bangs The Drums").
 It was voted No. 33 in John Peel's end of year Festive Fifty.